Frequently Asked Questions

 You are able to miss the nightly events if you wish to stay fishing or can’t make it, it is your responsibility to check the website or facebook page for safety information as this is when it is announced.
 Note that you WILL not be able to claim your random draw prize if your name get slected, you have to be there to win the random draws.

 Where do I find current event information?

-All event information including weather, points and safety info will be on our website www.fishingcomps.com.au/ehfc and our facebook page www.facebook.com/EvansFishingClassic.
+All event information including weather, points and safety info will be on our website www.fishingcomps.com.au/ehfc and our facebook page www.facebook.com/EvansFishingClassic or on the app.